 Blue Ribbon Movement calls for paid isolation and better access to PPE for nurses

-Nurses across Niagara are taking part in a province-wide day of action over unpaid isolation and access to PPE.
+Nurses in Hamilton are taking part in a province-wide day of action over unpaid isolation and access to PPE.

 The social media campaign dubbed the 'Blue Ribbon Movement' calls for financial compensation if nurses need to self-isolate due to COVID-19 exposure and equitable access to PPE.